onyourtodd/GruntEmail/README.md

 GruntEmail
 ==========

-Grunt setup for use with email projects.
+Grunt setup files, for use with email projects.

 Currently setup to be the final step in building an email.

+Grunt merges tasks into one and does all the leg-work for you.
+All you have to do is type one beautiful command!

 Upon running, grunt will do the following: